 You need to upgrade your Flash Player

 A sunny scene by the sandy shores of a beach, which could disputably be somewhere in South Florida, is shimmering with a veneer of euphoria-like joy and a sense of freedom.
 The limber palm trees, the mysteriously inviting blue ocean and the widely open skies all look familiar.
-You’re sure you’ve seen it in another artwork.
-Or was it in a dream you had?
-Oh yes - it was a dream indeed.

 Anne Marie Brown’s work can essentially pass as Realist art.
 There is no exaggeration in her depiction of nature and the scenes are undeniably commonplace.
 Nonetheless, something in her work seems wonderfully unfaithful to the trivial reality.
 Each work of art she produces looks like snapshots taken from a bygone vacation - thee perfect vacation.